Why You Don’t Feel Like Yourself Anymore: A Guide To Identity Burnout

 Harvard psychiatrist Jonathan Shay writes about moral injury and the impact of psychological injury here.
 If you are experiencing stress and burnout accompanied by a traumatic event at work + feelings of guilt and shame, you may need to process your experience and explore topics of self-forgiveness and self-compassion as part of your healing process.

-And begin asking, “Who am I now, and what kind of life can I live with integrity from here?”
+“Who am I now, and how do I live with integrity from here?”

 - naming the losses you were never allowed to grieve

-– noticing the patterns that once protected you and now constrain you
+- noticing the patterns that once helped you function but now keep you stuck

 - disentangling your worth from your usefulness